Energy in Laos: Xayaburi Dam

 The US$3.8 billion (£2.4bn) proposed hydroelectric Xayaburi Dam has caused tension among Mekong region countries: Laos, Vietnam, Cambodia, and Thailand.
 In April 2012 a contract was signed for a Thai company, C H Karnchang, to build the dam.
 The Lao government has pledged to resolve the environmental issues.
 The government says two big issues—fish migration and sediment flow—will be addressed.
 Critics say the hydro-electric dam project at Xayaburi would harm the river's ecosystem.

-Finnish engineering firm Pöyry supported the Lao government's hydropower construction proposal by arguing that no international agreement is needed.
-Pöyry Engineering in 2012 supported the Xayabar hydropower plant that was opposed by Cambodia, Vietnam and non-governmental organisations.
-Pöyry admitted it had not assessed all environmental risks (fish, ecosystem).
-Pöyry stated they are only consultants and take no responsibility for their reports.

-The aim was to supply electricity mainly to Thailand by a Thai company and to provide export income for the government of Laos.
-However, the Mekong River Commission recommended suspending the project.
-According to Finnish media, the Finnish government is among the main funders of the river commission.
 As of 2012, the Mekong River downstream is free of dams.
 Approximately 60 million people live in the area in Laos, Vietnam, and Cambodia.
 U.S. Secretary of State Hillary Clinton visiting the ASEAN countries in July 2012, demanded environmental investigations of the project.
 During her visit, the Lao government made the first official announcement of project cancellation.

 Other renewable energy resources

-Aside from large-scale hydro power, Laos has also significant small-scale hydro and solar energy potential.
-Laos adopted the Renewable Energy Development Strategy in 2011 and set a target of 30% small-scale renewable energy in the energy production by 2025; to achieve the target Laos could improve renewable energy governance, adopt a feed-in tariff, build an effective regulatory framework and facilitate market entry for foreign investors.
+Laos has small-scale hydro and solar energy potential.
+Laos adopted the Renewable Energy Development Strategy in 2011 and set a target of 30% small-scale renewable energy in the energy production by 2025; to achieve the target Laos could improve renewable energy governance, adopt a feed-in tariff, build a regulatory framework and facilitate market entry for foreign investors.